Byron Buxton Player Props: Twins vs. Guardians

-The Minnesota Twins, including Byron Buxton (.409 on-base percentage in past 10 games, 63 points above season-long percentage), take on starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.
+On Sunday, Byron Buxton (.806 slugging percentage in past 10 games, including five home runs) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Guardians.
+He had a hitless performance in his previous game (0-for-4) against the Guardians.

 Byron Buxton Game Info & Props vs. the Guardians